johangithub/AFMAN11-217v1/chp6.md

 6.8.5.
 Communication at Uncontrolled Airports.

 6.8.5.1.
-Aircraft operating on an IFR flight plan, landing at an uncontrolled airport will be advised to -Change to advisory frequency‖, when direct ATC communications are no longer required.
+Aircraft operating on an IFR flight plan, landing at an uncontrolled airport will be advised to "Change to advisory frequency", when direct ATC communications are no longer required.
 When directed, pilots should expeditiously change to the CTAF frequency, as the ATC facility will not have runway in use or airport traffic information.

 6.8.5.2.
 Inbound aircraft should initiate contact approximately 10 miles from the airport and continue to monitor the appropriate frequency until after landing and clear of the movement area.